sendgrid/smtpapi-go/USAGE.md

 #### Setting multiple 'send at' date

-The `header.SetSendEachAt` method is useful for setting an array of times that recipients have their emails sent.
+The `header.SetSendEachAt` method is a useful method for setting an array of times to which recipients have their emails sent.

 This method requires an array of unix timestamps as the input.